gkweston/moon-blocks/README.md

 developing APIs and optimizing processes via various automation & AI methods.
 The final project will be broken into three stages, all of which utilize the Unity Engine:

-1. Take-off & pre-orbital maneuvers:
+1. Take-off & pre-orbital maneuvers (planned):

     a.
 Fuel/weight ratio